The psychic system has the function to create a 'bridging' between the given

 loop, or, in higher brain areas, a 'thought experiment'.
 The expected effects can be

-external: physical, social; and
+external: physical, social; and internal: bodily, emotional.

-retrieving general cause-effect
+By means of retrieving general cause-effect

 rules From semantic memory, of which (I) the